Python SDK

 flare = FlareClient(api_key="zf_live_sk_...")

-# Enqueue a job — optional request_id / idempotency_key are accepted per call.
+# Optional keyword-only request_id / idempotency_key are accepted per call:

 # - idempotency_key dedupes a replayed write (same key + same body → original response).